 Other recent screen appearances include leading the ensemble cast as Guv in the most recent set of BBC Learning Shorts, made by (Oscar-winning!)
 Grain Media, and starring alongside her fellow Birthday Girls in their popular Game of Thrones parody for Comic Relief Red Nose Day.
 She has also starred in Whip In Toilet, a short film directed by BAFTA-nominated director Ben Mallaby, and appears in short film Smear, directed by Kate Herron (Screen International Star of Tomorrow), which screens at FrightFest this autumn. ..read more

-Rose also co-wrote and starred in the short film Valentine, which is currently on the festival circuit.
-It has been screened at LOCO London Comedy Film Festival (‘Beautifully observed’ – View London), Underwire Film Festival and St Albans International Film Festival, where it was nominated for Best Short.
-It had its American premiere at Palm Springs’ ShortsFest.
-It also screened at Denmark’s BornShorts Film Festival in September where it was nominated for Best Fiction Short.
+With Kate, Rose also co-wrote and starred in the short film Valentine, which screened at LOCO London Comedy Film Festival (‘Beautifully observed’ – View London), Palm Springs’ ShortsFest, and Denmark’s BornShorts Film Festival, where it was nominated for Best Fiction Short.

 Rose began her career alongside the rest of Birthday Girls as part of the critically acclaimed sketch group Lady Garden (‘Britain’s funniest women’ – Telegraph).
 They were Edinburgh Festival favourites and Hackney Empire New Act of the Year award finalists.
 They wrote and performed sketches for the first series of BBC3’s Live at the Electric, BBC Radio 4’s Sketchorama, BBC2’s Dick and Dom’s Funny Business, and they appeared in the Comic Relief spoof Uptown Downstairs Abbey for BBC1.